Let’s start with what is a Pueblo Magico?

 Delores Hidalgo is a beautiful historic town where Father Miguel Hidalgo y Costilla uttered the cry for Mexican Independence against the Spanish in the 18th century.
 Located in the heart of the state of Guanajuato’s wine region, it also is famous for its artisan ice cream and Talavera ceramics.
 Half of the population makes their living producing ceramics and colorful tiles.

 San Miguel de Allende is the birthplace of Ignacio Allende y Unzaga, a Spanish captain who sympathized with the Mexican Independence movement, but it is better known as an artist community and expat haven.
-It no longer has Pueblo Magico status because it’s now listed as a UNESCO World Heritage site.
 San Miguel has a festival almost every weekend, so it’s worth spending a few extra days enjoying the historical sites during the day and festivities at night.
+Travel & Leisure readers voted San Miguel de Allende the Best City in the World for two years in a row.